aurule/roll-it/guides/commands.md

 * The `name` *must* be the same as used in the builder.setName() call within `data`
 * The `parent` field is required for subcommands.
 It must be the same as the parent command's `name`.
+* The `replacement` field indicates that this command is being replaced by the named command.
+Must be the name of a top-level command, not a subcommand.
+    - removes the current command from the choosable commands to deploy
+    - causes the replacement command to be deployed to all servers that have the current command
 * The `description` should be the same as used in the builder.setDescription() call
 * `type` is optional and describes the type of command: "menu" or "slash". `Undefined` is interpreted as `"slash"`.
 * `policy` is optional and contains a policy object (or array of them) for allowing access to the command. `Undefined` allows all users.
 This is mostly superceded by Discord's `setDefaultMemberPermissions()` method on the command builder.